Service BarrieCity Hall, 1st Floor70 Collier StreetPhone: 705-726-4242

 The City of Barrie has established a Committee of Adjustment to make decisions on applications for consents and minor variances.
 The Committee is made up of five members (including a chair), appointed by City Council to serve a four-year term.

-A consent application is an approval required to subdivide land without the requirement of a plan of subdivision.
+consent application is required to subdivide land without the requirement of a plan of subdivision.
 Consent applications can take the form of the creation of new lots, lot boundary adjustments, the creation of easements, and leases exceeding a period of 21 years.
+See

-A Minor Variance application is a permission or relief from the requirements of the City's Zoning By-law where circumstances make it difficult to comply with the specific zoning standards.
+Minor Variance application is for permission or relief from the requirements of the City's Zoning By-law where circumstances make it difficult to comply with the specific zoning standards.
+See

 Once an application has been deemed complete, the applicant will be required to post a public notice sign on the subject property.
 The public notice sign will provide details of the application including the project description, Committee meeting information and who members of the public can contact for additional information.
 In addition, a public notice will be sent to all property owners within 60 metres of the subject property.

 A Committee meeting is scheduled each month.
 At the Committee meeting, members of the public have an opportunity to provide comments and the Committee will make a decision on the application.

 At the meeting, the Committee will announce the application(s) to be heard and the applicant will provide a brief overview of the application to the Committee and the public.
 The Secretary-Treasurer will provide a summary of staff and agency comments, after which the chair will open the floor to members of the public to provide comments on the application.

 Members of the public may also submit written comments to the Secretary-Treasurer in advance of the meeting by: